Skip to main content

 attrfilter(attr: string, value: string, targets: target expression)

 The attrfilter(attribute, value, targets) operator evaluates the given target expression and filters the resulting build targets to those where the specified attribute contains the specified value.
+In this context, the term attribute refers to an argument in a build rule, such as name, headers, srcs, or deps.

 • If the attribute is a single value, say name, it is compared to the specified value, and the target is returned if they match.